The price of treatment generally depends on the following:

-Anyone with a substance use disorder can get help regardless of insurance coverage or wealth status.
-If you need help overcoming an addiction and want to find an addiction rehab program you can afford, take action to find the right treatment program for both your health needs and your budget.
+Anyone with an SUD can get help regardless of insurance coverage or financial status.
+If you need help recovering from addiction and want to find an addiction rehab program you can afford, take action to find the right treatment program for both your health needs and your budget.

 - American Addiction Centers.
 (2017).